 The exercise below expands the three note voicings from the first exercise into four note voicings and guides you through practicing them in a number of ways: with left hand roots and right hand voicings, with rootless voicings doubled in both hands, and with one hand playing the rootless voicing while the other hand plays a pattern derived from it.
 The pattern based on the 7-3-13 voicing is from Horace Silver’s The Jody Grind, and the pattern based on the 3-7-9 voicing is from the bop tune ‘Donna Lee’ (on which Charlie Parker is usually credited as the composer, although Miles Davis claims to have written it.)

 My tune ‘October Blues’ uses both of these patterns over a bassline inspired by the 3/4 blues tunes ‘All Blues’ and a progression borrowed from the Lee Morgan tune ‘Calling Miss Khadija’.
 It uses two more patterns based on rootless dominant voicings which can be found in my exercise ‘Jody, Donna, Ko-Ko and Four Brothers’ (and which come from the last two tunes referenced in my composite title, ‘Ko-ko’ by Charlie Parker and ‘Four Brothers’ by Jimmy Giuffre.)
 This exercise can be found in Part 2 of this post.
-The bassline is inspired by the Miles Davis tune ‘All Blues’, although unlike continuous bassline from that tune, here I combine a single note phrase with a rootless voicing in a four bar pattern that leaves room for a right-hand melodic answer.
+The bassline is inspired by the Miles Davis tune ‘All Blues’.
+Rather than using that tune’s continuous bassline, here I combine a single note phrase with a rootless voicing in a four bar pattern that leaves room for a right-hand melodic answer.
 You could begin your improvised solo by keeping the same left hand pattern and answering it with improvised fills in your right hand.
+You could also work your way over the course of an improvised solo toward a more continuous bassline ala ‘All Blues’.
 The scale outline below the tune illustrates one way of practicing seventh scales over a simpler left hand bassline to get your hands in shape to create a melodic conversation between a repetitive and spacious left hand and a more active, improvised right hand.
 A recording of the tune can be heard here.
 Also, I have posted a two-chorus bass-and-drum accompaniment recording with which you can practice playing through the tune and the scale outline (or the tune and a chorus of solo) in steady time.
 Also, here is a slower, three-chorus bass and drum accompaniment in case it’s helpful during the practice process.